 Lily and Lime café will be open at Central Library.

-Toilet facilities will be available in all open library branches.
+Toilet facilities will be available in all three library branches.

 Groups and activities cannot be accommodated in the library for the moment.
 However, events will continue on our social media platforms – Official Portsmouth Libraries Facebook page.